ricilandolt/myblog/content/contact.md

 ## Want Contact?

 Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/naro143/hugo-coder-portfolio/issues/new) or [ask me on Twitter](https://twitter.com/naro143).
+Feel free to contact me via [Email]( mailto:ricardo.landot1@gmail.com) or on [Linkedin](https://ch.linkedin.com/in/ricardo-landolt/).